Chapter 7. Neuroembryology

 ② Posterior neuropore : The entrance of the neural tube at the tail

 ⑹ 1st - 6th.
-The neural tube becomes closed soon (from center to end).
-The lumen of the tube is called “central canal”.
+The neural tube soon closes at both openings (the anterior and posterior neuropores); the lumen of this tube is called the central canal.

 ⑺ 1st - 7th.
 Cells around the neural crest spread out and some of those cells make spinal ganglion.
 (D)

 2. 2nd.
-The proliferation of the neural tube
+The cell proliferation of the neural tube

 ⑴ 2nd - 1st.
 Initially the total wall of the neural tube consists of a few layers of cells.